Azure/Mission-Critical/docs/design-methodology/Design-Areas.md

 - Use declarative management semantics over imperative
 - Prioritize templating over scripting; only use scripting when it is not possible to use templates

-### Azure Roadmap Alignment & Regional Service Availability
+### Azure roadmap alignment and regional service availability

 Align the target architecture with the Azure platform roadmap to inform the application trajectory, and ensure that required services and features are available within the chosen deployment regions.